MysticMatix/trading-simulator/README.md

 *   **RSI:** Uses the Relative Strength Index to identify overbought and oversold conditions.
 *   **Bollinger Bands:** Uses Bollinger Bands to identify when a price might be overbought or oversold based on volatility.
 *   **Stochastic Oscillator:** Uses the stochastic oscillator to generate signals, based on momentum.
 *   **MACD:** Uses the Moving Average Convergence Divergence indicator to generate trading signals, based on the relationship between two moving averages.
+*   **Ichimoku Cloud:** Uses the Ichimoku Cloud indicator to generate trading signals, based on the relationship between the price and the cloud.
+*   **ADX:** Uses the Average Directional Index to generate trading signals, based on the strength of the trend.

 ## Further Development